 BE IT RESOLVED, as a special resolution, that the following by-laws of the Society be altered by deleting those words struck out and by inserting those underlined as follows:

-36. The Officers of the Association shall be the President, First Vice-President, Second Vice-President, Secretary, Treasurer, Registrar, Referee-in-Chief, Ice Coordinator, Equipment Manager, Coaching Coordinator Head Coach, Referee Assignor, Fund Raising Coordinator, Tournament Director, Volunteer Coordinator and Risk Manager.
+36. The Officers of the Association shall be the President, First Vice-President, Second Vice-President, Third Vice-President, Secretary, Treasurer, Equipment Manager, Coaching Coordinator, Referee Assignor, Fund Raising Coordinator and Tournament Director.

 …